labgrid-project/labgrid/doc/configuration.rst

 ModbusRTUDriver
 ~~~~~~~~~~~~~~~
-A ModbusRTUDriver connects to a ModbusRTU resource.
-This driver only supports
+A :any:`ModbusRTUDriver` connects to a ModbusRTU resource.
+This driver only
-local usage and will not work with an exporter.
+supports local usage and will not work with an exporter.

 .. code-block:: yaml